Jonas-Zielke/CPCluster/docs/DEVELOPER_GUIDE.md

 The master stores connected nodes together with the timestamp of their last heartbeat.
 A background task periodically cleans up nodes that stop sending heartbeats.
 Available ports are tracked in a `HashSet`, both collections protected by `Mutex`.

 `generate_tls_config()` in the master builds a self-signed certificate used when clients connect from outside a local network.
 Nodes rely on `is_local_ip()` from `cpcluster_common` to decide whether TLS should be enabled.
-Alternatively you can supply your own certificate using `cert_path` and `key_path` in `config.json` and distribute the public certificate to nodes via `ca_cert_path`.
+Alternatively you can supply your own certificate using `cert_path` and `key_path` in the configuration file and distribute the public certificate to nodes via `ca_cert_path`.

 Nodes periodically send heartbeats.
-If one fails, the failover timeout defined in `config.json` determines when the master removes it.
+If one fails, the failover timeout defined in the configuration determines when the master removes it.
 Nodes try each configured master address when reconnecting so another master can take over.

 ## Node overview